pinheirochagas/pinheirochagas.github.io/_posts/2017-08-11-trajtracker.md

 date: 2017-08-11
 ---

-We are glad to announce the release of <b>Trajtracker</b>, a python-based platform for creating trajectory tracking experiments on desktops / tablets / smartphones.
+We are glad to announce the release of <a href="http://trajtracker.com" class="ext" target="_blank"><b>TrajTracker</b>></a>, a python-based platform for creating trajectory tracking experiments on desktops / tablets / smartphones.

 TrajTracker provides: